-Moving production apps off old servers to supported, modern servers is a good move.
-You know that security and performance are at stake, but you might feel that moving and modernizing apps are difficult to do without affecting your app and business operations.
+The plan for modernizing apps is to move production apps off old servers to supported servers.
+You know that security and performance are at stake, but you might feel that legacy application modernization is difficult to do without affecting your app and business operations.

 Perhaps you’ve thought of an in-place OS upgrade on production servers.
 This is a difficult task that doesn’t always work, especially if you’re not following a supported upgrade path.
 The production app might be unstable after the upgrade.